The content on this page was translated automatically.

-08/21/2023 | Press Release
+08/21/2023 | Pressemitteilung

-Generic masculine: The brain must overcome inconsistencies
+Generic masculine: the brain has to overcome inconsistencies

-With the help of electrodes attached to the head surface of test subjects, the electrical activity of the brain was measured in two experiments during the reading of various sentence combinations.
-The text passages used were, for example: "The waiters were walking through the station.
+In two experiments, electrodes attached to the surface of the head of test subjects were used to measure the electrical activity of the brain when reading different sentence combinations.
+The text passages used were, for example: "The waiters walked through the station.
 It was obvious that most of the men were in a good mood."
-Or, "The waiters were walking through the station.
+Or: "The waiters were walking through the station.
 It was obvious that most of the women were in a good mood."

 (Study 1) Glim, S., Körner, A., Härtl, H., & Rummer, R. (2023).
 Early ERP indices of gender-biased processing elicited by generic masculine role nouns and the feminine-masculine pair form.
-Brain and Language, 242, 105290. https://doi.org/10.1016/j.bandl.2023.105290
+Brain and Language, 242, 105290. https://doi. org/10.1016/j.bandl.2023.105290

 (Study 2) Glim, S., Körner, A., & Rummer, R. (2023).
 Generic masculine role nouns interfere with the neural processing of female referents: Evidence from the P600.
-PsyArXiv. https://doi.org/10.31234/osf.io/6bkxd
+PsyArXiv. https://doi. org/10.31234/osf.io/6bkxd

 Behavioral experiments:

 Körner, A., Abraham, B., Rummer, R., & Strack, F. (2022).
 Gender representations elicited by the gender star form.
-Journal of Language and Social Psychology, 41(5), 553-571. https://doi.org/10.1177/0261927X221080181
+Journal of Language and Social Psychology, 41(5), 553-571. https://doi. org/10.1177/0261927X221080181

 Körner, A., Glim, S., & Rummer, R. (2022).
 Examining the glottal stop as a marker of gender-inclusive language in German.
-PsyArXiv. https://doi.org/10.31234/osf.io/fr74p
+PsyArXiv. https://doi. org/10.31234/osf.io/fr74p

 Contact: